21 November 2022

 Follicle monitoring for Artificial Insemination

-During an AI fertility treatment, fertility doctors will be monitoring both the development of the ideal number of follicles, which is limited to a small number because of the risks of multiple births, together with the thickness of the endometrium as an indicator of its readiness to receive an embryo.
+During an AI fertility treatment, fertility doctors will be monitoring both the development of the ideal number of follicles.
+It is limited to a small number because of the risks of multiple births.
+They also measure the thickness of the endometrium as an indicator of its readiness to receive an embryo.
 Medications to encourage and control the readiness of the ovarian follicles are carefully balanced because of the follicular monitoring to stimulate the desired outcome.
-At this point, the maturing follicles, the estrogen they are producing and the resulting changes in the uterine lining need to be carefully balanced.
+At this point, the maturing follicles, the oestrogens they are producing and the resulting changes in the uterine lining need to be carefully balanced.
 They can then work together to create the ideal environment for the introduction of a prepared semen sample to facilitate conception.

 Follicle monitoring in IVF treatment